habibanalytics/Design-Analysis-Of-Algorithms/Notes/Asymptotic Analysis.md

 **Now Let's Discuss Some Orders of Complexity step by step with some code examples**

-## O(1)
-Constant running time.
-This is the least complexity an algorithm can achieve.
+## Rules for Big Oh Notations
+Before We begin.
 Here are some Rules for Big Oh Notations:
 * Add the steps
 * Ignore the constants
 * Drop non dominant notations
 * represent different Inputs differently

+## O(1)
+Constant running time.
+This is the least complexity an algorithm can achieve.

 Consider the following code: